OmkarDubey07/Omkardubey07/README.md

 - 👀 I’m interested in learning, traveling, gym.
 - 🌱 I’m currently learning frontent devlopment.
 - 📫 How to reach me
-- linkdin Omkar Nath Dubey
+- linkdin id : Omkar Nath Dubey

 <!---
 Omkardubey07/Omkardubey07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.